 Steps to Calculate QALY:

-- This involves estimating how long the individual is expected to live after a particular medical intervention or treatment.
+- Determine the duration of life: Estimate how long the individual is expected to live after an intervention.

-- Assess the quality of life during the remaining time.
-This is often done on a scale from 0 to 1, where 0 represents a state equivalent to death and 1 represents perfect health.
+- Quality of life assessment: Assess the quality of life on a scale from 0 to 1, where 0 represents death and 1 represents perfect health.

-- Multiply the estimated duration of life by the assessed quality of life during that period.
+- Multiply duration by quality: Multiply the estimated duration by the quality of life during that period.

 How Healthcare Quality Measurement Works in Practice